-You should notice that your period acne gets better once your period has ended.
+Just like PMS, you should notice that your period acne gets better once your period has ended.
 This does mean that it will tend to return at the same point in your cycle each month, so your period acne may always cause you problems until your periods stop.
 (You may also notice that your skin becomes worse when you’re going through the menopause, and again this is caused by your hormones and should clear up once your menopause is over.)

-Try supporting your skin with the right skin care such as ours here at Sönd for a few months to see what difference it can make for your skin each month.
+Try supporting your skin with the right skincare such as ours here at Sönd for a few months to see what difference it can make for your skin each month.

 Extra Tips to Help Manage Your Period Acne